opentoonz/opentoonz_docs/source/applying_special_fx.rst

 '''''''''''''''''''''''''''
 In the FX schematic by default the Xsheet node is connected to an Output node: this means that all the nodes connected to the Xsheet node will be rendered both in the preview and in the final rendering.

-The scene rendering can be limited to a specific node of the schematic by creating additional output nodes, connected to the node where you want to limit the rendering.
+The scene rendering can be limited to a specific node of the schematic by creating additional Output nodes, connected to the node where you want to limit the rendering.

-When more than one output node is defined, you can set which is the active one, that will be considered for previewing or rendering the scene; the active output node is displayed in blue, while the others in grey.
+When more than one Output node is defined, you can set which is the active one (the one that will be considered for previewing or rendering the scene); the active output node is displayed in *blue*, while the others in *grey*.

 .. tip:: **To limit the output to a specific node:**